bahmi/InstaScraper/README.md

 # InstaScraper
-A python scraper that lets user download given instagram profile's photos.
+A python scraper which uses BeautifulSoup and Selenium to download public instagram account's photos

 ## Prerequisities
 You need to have [Python (3.7+)](https://www.python.org/downloads/) and [ChromeDriver](https://chromedriver.chromium.org/)